ssveitch/draft-kemeleon/draft-irtf-cfrg-kemeleon.md

    return (t, rho)
 ~~~

-The encoding algorithms for encapsulation keys should handle errors accordingly, returning an error if `VectorEncodeR` returns an error.
 For ciphertexts, the second ciphertext component need not be decompressed, and rejection sampling can be used to retain uniformity instead.

 ~~~